Building and Running Signomix Locally

 Quarkus

-Optional - useful for initiating new services using the Quarkus framework
+Optional—useful for initializing new services that use the Quarkus framework

 Homepage: https://quarkus.io/get-started/